codemagic-ci-cd/codemagic-docs/content/building/build-versioning.md

 ```

 {{<notebox>}}
 By default, the action will try to get the latest build number as the maximum build number across all tracks (`internal`, `alpha`, `beta`, `production`).
-If you want to limit the search, you can specify a particular track(s) with `--tracks` optional argument.
-Check the details [here](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/google-play/get-latest-build-number.md#--tracksinternal--alpha--beta--production).
+If you want to limit the search, you can specify a particular track(s) with the optional argument `--tracks` described [here](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/google-play/get-latest-build-number.md#--tracksinternal--alpha--beta--production).
 {{</notebox>}}

 There are number of ways how you can pass the obtained build number to an Android project (through environment variables, `gradlew` argument properties, file, or a call from `build.gradle`).
 Check the [android-versioning-example repository](https://github.com/codemagic-ci-cd/android-versioning-example/tree/master) for more details.